 - Grow my leadership skills - yep.
 I even started blogging about leadership.

 - Keep exploring languages and frameworks outside of ASP.NET Core - Kind of.
 I did some Go training early in the year, but I didn’t pursue it far enough to want to write about it.
 It was interesting to write things manually, but the language leaves a lot to be desired in terms of consistency.
 Also, the quality of the cryptography & security libraries struck me as quite hypocritical.
-I did manage to write an article on how to use a Python article, though.
+I did manage to write an article on how to use a Python library, though.

 Plans for 2023